Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/hitbox.md

     }
 ```

-HitDataEditors allow the user of an Ability a chance to edit its AbilityData pre and post hit.
+HitDataEditors allow the user of an [Ability](ability.md#abilities) a chance to edit its [AbilityData](ability.md#abilitydata) pre and post hit.

-`HitDataEditor.cs` represents a basic, general-purpose HitDataEditor used by our template.
-This component can be found attached to the Hitboxes GameObject under the Human, Hero, and Villain prefabs.
+`HitDataEditor.cs` represents a basic, general-purpose HitDataEditor used by the template.
+This component can be found attached to the Hitboxes GameObject under the Human prefab and its Hero and Villain prefab variants.

 #### HitResponders